marijnh/Eloquent-JavaScript/19_paint.md

 Our application will be a ((pixel)) ((drawing)) program, where you can modify a picture pixel by pixel by manipulating a zoomed-in view, a grid of colored squares.
-You can use it to open image ((file))s, scribble on them with your mouse, and save them.
+You can use it to open image ((file))s, scribble on them with your mouse or other pointer device, and save them.
 This is what it will look like:

 FIXME new screenshot